 You may also want to clear your head by reading a book or two by one of your favorite authors.
 It can be helpful to read something else rather than your own writing to get a fresh perspective on your own writing.
 And, reading how different authors approach their writing can help you figure out how to do some of your own.
-Pay particular attention to their use of words to describe persons, places and things.
+Pay particular attention to their use of words to describe persons, places, and things.
 We could all use a little help in that area.
-Also, see how they progress through their story line.
-Write notes to yourself while you are reading of things that you particularly thought worked really well as well as those you thought could really use more polish.
-You don’t want to copy their work just get an idea how they handle their scenes, their story lines and how they progressed from a attention-grabbing beginning to a surprised and satisfying ending.
+Also, see how they progress through their storyline.
+Write notes to yourself while you are reading about things that you particularly thought worked really well as well as those you thought could really use more polish.
+You don’t want to copy their work just get an idea how they handle their scenes, their storylines and how they progressed from an attention-grabbing beginning to a surprised and satisfying ending.

 Until next time……..